blackfennec-org/blackfennec/docs/source/software_documentation/domain/document_system/mime_type.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The JSON mime type also provides a Json Pointer Serializer which is able to serialize the part of the JSON Reference contained in the fragment.
 This JSON Pointer is implemented according to the IETF Specification (RFC 6901).

+InMemory Mime Type
+""""""""""""""""""

+The InMemory mime type is used to reference already loaded types.
+It is essentially a mock mime type that does not serialize or deserialize anything.
+Currently it is imposible to save structures loaded with this mime type.